 The island has a unique museum as well and it’s one of the things to do in Staten Island.
 At the Jacques Marchais Museum of Tibetan Art, you can immerse yourself in the culture and atmosphere of Tibet.
 There’s a mediation garden, as well as lessons in Tai Chi which are all part of the museum program.
 It’s a magical place and will bring peace in an often very stressful city (address: 338 Lighthouse Avenue).

-Hotels in Staten Island
+Hotels near Staten Island

 There are a few hotels in Staten Island but we recommend staying in Manhattan or Brooklyn since Staten Island can be experienced in one day.